mandyreal/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: January 4, 2017

+**Today's Progress**: Started the Local Weather App, this is the 1st intermediate project for FCC.
+One main function which is to get user's browser location is already in place.
+Next up would be API call to get weather details then build up the rest of the doc to display icon and temperature.

+**Thoughts:** Spent a lot of time reviewing HTML and Bootstrap.
+I felt more confident when I code the project from scratch as this ensures I understand what each bit of code does and how the parts come together as one.
+Need to brush up on CSS and Javascript too.
+It's a long way to go still.

+**Link to work:** [Local Weather App for FCC] (https://github.com/mandyreal/freecodecamp/tree/gh-pages/02/weather )

 ### Day 3: January 4, 2017

 **Today's Progress**: Setup local dev environment using Sublimetext and hosting pages in Github pages.
 I find it hard to read code in Codepen thus the move to Github.